ISISComputingGroup/ibex_developers_manual/doc/processes/Decision-Log.md

 A place to record decisions:

 1. Decide format for calibration files.
-Decided to update labview and add a header with comments.
+Decided to update LabVIEW and add a header with comments.
 This is because updating Seci is not a huge amount of work (1/2 day to do all instruments) and we don't make want to make a halfway house that has to be changed in the future.
 We don't want to go as far as allowing manufacturer file directly in EPICs because this is hard; this option can happen in the future.

 2. We will not (in general) put `@init` handlers on records.
 This is because it is hard to do for any records which contain intermediate logic.